 Beginning Jan.
 1, 2015, firearm purchasers must possess a FSC (Firearm Safety Certificate) or present a qualifying exemption) to purchase a firearm.
 You can obtain the FSC by successfully passing the written FSC test.
 The test consists of 30 questions; passing scores are 23 answers correct or more.
 The cost of taking the test is $10; upon passing the test, the FSC card costs $15.
-Study materials are be available online.
-The test is taken at Sierra Shield.
+Study materials are available online.
+The test is taken at Sierra Shield facility.
 The FSC is valid for 5 years from date of issuance.
-(Persons holding a current HSC (Handgun Safety Certificate) issued before Jan.
-1, 2015 will be able to use the HSC for handgun purchases (not long guns) up to the card’s expiration date.
 You can download a FSC Study Guide below in English or Spanish.

-Once a Special Order is placed, a cancellation fee of 25% is NOT REFUNDABLE.
+Once a Special Order is placed, a cancellation fee equal to 20% of purchase price is NOT REFUNDABLE.

 FIREARM SAFETY DEVICES